 Projects

-At around the time he started his course, he was approached by twin sisters Loretta and Natasha to join them in a new band project, which has evolved into Brownmusic.
-Performing both as a full band, and as a "stripped down" acoustic trio group, they have been very well received by audiences around London and Milton Keynes, and have also been been invited to perform at several music festivals.
+At around the time he started his course, he was approached by twin sisters Loretta and Natasha to join them in a new band project, which has evolved into Brown:music.
+Performing both as a full band, and as a "stripped down" acoustic trio group, they have been very well received by audiences around the country.

 In early 2005, Johann was approached by the management of young singer-songwriter Kirsty Crawford, and has been performing with Kirsty regularly as an acoustic guitar-vocal duo since April.
 They have also collaborated on co-writing several songs which will hopefully make it onto Kirsty's debut album.